 So often we think, “Oh, if I need their number, I’ll just look it up later.”
-But what if there’s an issue with WiFi?
-(I say this from experience.)
-Plus, who has time for that during the event itself.
-Bottom line: It’s just better to have those cell phone numbers handy.
+But what if there’s an issue with WiFi, or locating that information?
+Plus, who has time for that during the event itself!
+Bottom line: It’s just better to have those cell phone numbers already.

-Another great tool is to create a group chat (or multiple) with key players so you have a central spot for your on-site communications that aren’t face-to-face.
+Another great tool is to create a group chat (or multiple) with key players so you have a central spot for any day-of event communications.

-When planning an event, it’s tempting to want to spread your staff and volunteers out - having a few people up front, a few people “backstage,” a few people outside - you get the picture.
-But, when your event first starts, you may want to consider having more people at registration than anywhere else.
-(You can always transition those people elsewhere later.)
+When planning an event, it’s tempting to want to spread your staff and volunteers out — having a few people ready to chat with attendees, a few people “backstage,” a few people outside, etc.

 This may seem like common sense, but you’d be surprised at how many people get it wrong.
-Sometimes three people upfront SEEMS like enough, but hang-ups happen.
-And considering registration is the first thing people experience at your event, you want it to go well.
+Sometimes three people “upfront” seems like enough, but lines (and, for virtual, lines of communication) will get backed up.
+Considering this is the first thing people experience at your event, you want it to go smoothly.

 First impressions matter, so ample help is critical!

-5. Having the WiFi credentials printed or featured somewhere
+5. Having important event information printed or featured somewhere

 Have you ever been to an event and NOT been able to connect to WiFi?
-Not because of internet issues, but because you didn’t know the credentials.
+Not because of internet issues, but because you didn’t know the login information.
 It’s frustrating!

 6. Having the event’s social media info printed or featured somewhere